hammerlab/idiogrammatik/DOCUMENTATION.md

 Possible `type`s are "zoom", "zoomstart", "zoomend", "mousemove", "mousedown", "mousedown", "click".

+You can also label a type with a "subtype", e.g. "click.doSomethingClick" and "click.doSomethingElse" so that you can add and remove different event listeners on the same event.

+If `callback` is `null`, the event listener is removed.

 `callback` is passed `position`, an object like the following:

 ```javascript